JizongL/movie-app/README.md

 ### `yarn start`

-This command is for development mode, it first builds the react client and create a build folder in the root directory, then it starts the nodeJS server which serves the client build folder.
+This command is for development mode, it first builds the react client and create a build folder in the root directory, then it installs dependencies for the server and then starts the nodeJS server which serves the client build folder.

 **Note:**

 - please make sure you run `yarn` before you run `yarn start` in root and also run `yarn start` in side server folder.
 Or it will fail.
-- env has not been properly setup, some env parameters such as API URL is stored in `config.js` inside the `src` folder.
+- .env has not been properly setup, some env parameters such as API URL is stored in `config.js` inside the `src` folder.
 So please manually uncommented and use the correct URL in both `MovieDetails.js` and `MovieSearch.js`

 `http://localhost:5000`

 ### `yarn start-client`

-Or you may want to run the React client separately without build with this command.
+If you may want to run the React client separately without build with this command.

 ### `cd server && yarn start`